Two Peso in Cuba

 The end of the CUC?

-In July 2015 the government announced they were going to abolish the CUC… A lot of shops are accepting MN to pay for imported goods (including ‘local import’).
+In July 2015, July 2016 and May 2017 the government announced they were going to abolish the CUC… A lot of shops are accepting MN to pay for imported goods (including ‘local import’).
 The CUC still exists today… The explanation of ‘local import’ is in our book 🙂

 Now if this post contained information you did not know yet you might want to read this post about things you should know before you go to Cuba too!